danielpodrazka/mcp-text-editor/README.md

 ```

 Important Notes:
-1. Always get the current hash and range_hash using get_text_file before editing
+1. Always get the current hash and range_hash using get_text before editing
 2. Patches are applied from bottom to top to handle line number shifts correctly
 3. Patches must not overlap within the same file
 4. Line numbers are 1-based
 5. `end: null` can be used to append content to the end of file
-6. File encoding must match the encoding used in get_text_file
+6. File encoding must match the encoding used in get_text

 **Success Response:**